-Heat therapies are termed to be ideal option for relieving stiffness of joints.
-Application of heat through shortwave and microwave can also reduce muscle spasms.
-These therapies increase absorption of hematomas which allows for stretching of muscles and relieving of stiffness.
-Hyperthermia used for heat therapy can treat cancer along with the treatment of ionizing radiation.
+Heat therapy is often touted as the ideal option for relieving stiff and aching joints.
+Heat applied via short waves and microwaves can also reduce muscle spasms.
+The waves increase the absorption of residual hematomas and, therefore, allow muscles to stretch, relieving stiffness.
+Hyperthermia used for heat therapy can treat cancer in parallel with ionizing radiation treatment.

-If you are not suffering from any chronic health problem, you can work your way to choose best heat therapy for you by experiencing different styles.
-A therapy that may work best for you may not work well for another person so it is best to choose according to your own preference.
+If you’re not suffering from any chronic health problem, you can gradually test out various therapies.
+A therapy that works well for someone else may not work at all for you.
+So it is best to choose according to your experience and inclinations.

 - Swollen or bruised lower back